shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion peeked her head out of the room.
 “You’re doing this for your own entertainment, aren’t you?”

 “Well, not only.”
 Don pondered.
 “Now, let’s all go outside where there’s more room!”

+“Hold on.
+He’s not in our party.”
+Drathalion pointed out.

+“Well he could be.”
+Reesu looked Shank in the eyes.
+“Do you want to be in our party Shank?”

+“Shank like be in party.”

+“Welcome aboard!”
+Reesu hugged him.

+“Alright, let’s see what you can do.”
+Drathalion agreed.

 Don led them out to the shooting range.

 At this time of day, it was empty, save for one robot who was shooting targets.

 Shank walked onto the range, admiring his expertise.
-Captain Johnny pulled him back.
+“Who that?”

 “That’s Silber.
 You don’t want to get hit by one of his bullets.”

 “Silber.
+Silber strong warrior.
 Shank like Silber.
-Silber strong warrior.
 Shank want to be strong warrior.
 Strong warrior like Silber.
 Silber train Shank?”

-“Maybe some other time.
-It looks like he’s busy.
-Shank?”
-Captain Johnny looked down to see Shank was gone.
+“Let’s not bother the robot.”
+Drathalion said.
+But before she did, Shank was gone.

-Shank’s extra thick legs carried him all the way to Silber’s position before Captain Johnny even noticed.
+Shank’s extra thick legs carried him all the way to Silber’s position before anyone even noticed.
 When he got there, he watched the robot line up a shot, shoot, and explode a target almost half a mile down range.

 “Whoa!
 Silber shoot well!
 Silber so cool!”

-“Heh.
-Thanks kid.”
-Silber nodded.
+Silber glanced at Shank, and then refocused on his target practice.

 “Silber teach Shank how to be strong warrior?”

-“I’m not sure what all I can *teach* you.”
+“I don’t do teaching.”
+Silber lined up another shot.

 “Silber duel Shank?”

-“Sure, kid, show me what you got.”
+“What’s in it for me?”

+Don appeared.
+“I’ll give 4 magic bullets.”

+“What are you doing here?”
+Silber pointed his laser eye at Don.

+“Can’t a being just be happy to see his friends duking it out in a duel?”

+“We’re not friends.
+But, ok… 6 bullets.”

+“Deal.”

 Drathalion and the party caught up and watched the two get ready.
 Drathalion molded the earth to make waist-high walls around the two, making a small arena.
 Shank could easily run from one side of it to the other in the amount of time it took Silber to load his gun.